nodejs/node/doc/guides/commit-queue.md

 the scheduler.
 The scheduler is not guaranteed to run every five minutes, it might take longer between runs.

-Using the scheduler is preferrable over using pull_request_target for two
+Using the scheduler is preferable over using pull_request_target for two
 reasons:

 1. if two Commit Queue Actions execution overlap, there's a high-risk that